SNodeC/snode.c/docs/resource-policy-and-streaming.md

 No configuration change is needed to retain the previous runtime limits and pipe thresholds.
 Existing source APIs remain available, while applications can progressively adopt the result-returning queue API, descriptor opening, response piping, and credential query.

-This release changes installed class layouts and the `SocketConnection` virtual interface to carry immutable policy snapshots and queue results.
-Rebuild applications and plugins against the updated SNode.C headers and libraries; binary objects built against the previous layouts are not ABI-compatible.
-The legacy callback-based `FileReader::open(path, callback)` now returns `nullptr` after a failed open, so callers should test the result before piping it.
+SNode.C 2.0 changes installed class layouts and the `SocketConnection` virtual interface to carry immutable policy snapshots and queue results.
+It therefore uses project version `2.0.0` and shared-library `SOVERSION 2`.
+Rebuild applications and plugins against the updated headers and libraries; binary objects built against SNode.C 1.x are not ABI-compatible.

+The legacy callback-based `FileReader::open(path, callback)` now returns `nullptr` after a failed open, so callers must test the result before piping it.
+See [Migrating to SNode.C 2.0](migration-2.0.md) for affected APIs and before/after examples.